FrankRunfola1229/medicare-hospital-registry/README.md

 ---

-## 1) Use case (what you say in interviews)
+## 1) Use case

 **“Public healthcare provider registry ingestion + quality-ready curated layer.”**

-We ingest a public CMS hospital registry dataset, land it in a lake (Bronze), clean and standardize it (Silver), and publish analyst-ready aggregates (Gold) like:
+1. Ingest public CMS hospital registry dataset, land it in a lake (Bronze)
+2. Clean and standardize it (Silver)
+3. Publish analyst-ready aggregates (Gold)
    - hospitals by state (counts, % with emergency services)
    - rating distribution
    - hospitals by type

 No PHI.
 This is safe portfolio data.